InmaculadaRM/accidents/README.md

 # accidents
-Data Analysis of Commom causes of unintentional injuries in Scotland
+Analysis of Commom causes of unintentional injuries in Scotland